The Vegan Society issues advice to employers after court ruling confirms vegans in the workplace are protected by law

 In response to the ruling, The Vegan Society has released a new booklet entitled “Supporting veganism in the workplace: A guide for employers” that offers advice and guidance to businesses.
 The Vegan Society is more than happy to assist any employer who wants to ensure that their policies align with equality duties, and support them in their endeavor to give due regard to the needs of vegans.

-The Vegan Society’s new employer booklet, which can be accessed here, gives information that will help employers understand the needs of ethical vegans in the workplace, provides practical advice and detailed guidance on how to include vegans in diversity policies.”
+The Vegan Society’s new employer booklet gives information that will help employers understand the needs of ethical vegans in the workplace, provides practical advice and detailed guidance on how to include vegans in diversity policies.”

 The Vegan Society’s spokesperson, Matt Turner, said: